D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 ## Multi-column `rowIdentifier` override

-In addition to the default column / Row-ID / range matching, `rowIdentifier` also accepts an **object** that lists one or more `{column: expectedValue}` pairs.
-The launcher matches a row only when **every** listed column equals its expected value (case-insensitive), bypassing the file's default identifier column entirely.
+Sometimes a single column isn't specific enough — for example, two rows in `magicprefix.txt` both have the name `Stout`, but they belong to different groups.
+In cases like that, you can pass `rowIdentifier` an **object** instead of a string, listing several columns that **all** need to match.

+A row is only considered a match when **every** column you list has the value you specified (case-insensitive).
+The default identifier column is ignored — your list takes over.

+A few things to know:

-- Works on **every supported `.txt` file**, including Row-ID files.
+- This works on **every supported `.txt` file**, including Row-ID files.
-- Column names follow the same rules as the `column` field — header names with spaces / punctuation map to PascalCase property names (e.g. `Min ac` → `MinAc`).
+- Column names follow the same rule as elsewhere — strip spaces and punctuation, PascalCase (e.g. `Min ac` → `MinAc`).
-- Unknown columns are rejected at validation time.
+- Unknown columns are caught at validation time, so typos won't silently do nothing.
-- A dedicated `rowIdentifiers` (plural) property is also accepted as an alias if you prefer to keep `rowIdentifier` reserved for the legacy string form.
+- If you'd prefer to keep `rowIdentifier` for the simple string form, you can use `rowIdentifiers` (plural) as an alias for the object form.
-- On **Row-ID files** (the duplicate-identifier files listed above), the launcher emits a **warning** if you list fewer than 2 identifier columns, because a single column is unlikely to uniquely match the intended row.
-The operation still runs — it's a heads-up, not an error.
+- On Row-ID files, listing only one column is rarely specific enough.
+The launcher will warn you if you do — the operation still runs, but it's a nudge to add another column.

 ### Example: target a specific monstats row by name + hardcore index